acamposuribe/brush/README.md

     let points = [[30, 70], [85, 20], [130, 100], [180, 50]];
     // Create a spline curve with a specified curvature brush.spline(points, 0.5);
     ```

 ---

-- `brush.plot(p, x, y, scale)`
-  - **Description**: Renders a predefined shape or plot with a flowing brush stroke, following the currently active vector field.
-The shape is drawn at a specified starting position and scale.
-The plot object should be defined following the instructions in the Exposed Classes section.
-  - **Parameters**:
-    - `p` (Plot Object): A plot object representing the shape.
-    - `x` (Number): The x-coordinate of the starting position.
-    - `y` (Number): The y-coordinate of the starting position.
-    - `scale` (Number): The scale at which to draw the shape.
-  - **Note**: This is an alternative to beginStroke() - endStroke() operations.
-It is useful for drawing the same Plot at different starting points and scales.
-  - **Usage**:
-    ```javascript
-    // Define a plot (heart shape)
-    let heart = new brush.Plot();
-    // ...
-Define the heart plot here ...
-    // Draw the heart shape with a flowing stroke brush.flowShape(heart, 200, 200, 1.3);
-    ```

----